pt9999/fixlang-registry/README.md

 git = "https://github.com/tttmmmyyyy/fixlang-math.git"
 ```

-When you use it in your Fix project, run "fix deps add math".
+you can add "math" project to your project by running `fix deps add math`.

 ## Add your Fix project